GRAND MOROCCO TRAVEL BLOG

 In the large coastal cities such as Agadir and Tangier, large holiday resorts are available with amenities such as swimming pools, gymnasiums, restaurants and bars.

-10) Berber society (tolerant & friendly people) :
+10) Berber society – tolerant and friendly people:

 Morocco is one of the most tolerant and accepting of nations in the Islamic world.
 This beautiful country is as safe as any world country in which to travel, as you will find when you visit Morocco, the Berber and Arab communities are relaxed, warm and friendly, speaking their own languages (Berber & Arabic) and French, with only a little English spoken.
 This is improving as English is now taught in senior school and is recognized as being the international language.